So You’re Thinking About Publishing a Company or Family History?

 Begin by establishing objectives and identifying your audience.

 Be clear why you are publishing a book.
 To celebrate a company anniversary?
 Honor a company founder or family patriarch?
 Inspire employees?
 Boost public awareness of the company’s mission and products?
 Relate a company or family history that will be lost forever if it isn’t told now?
-Your objectives will help determine the book’s content and story line.
+Your objectives will help determine the book’s content, story line and key messages.

 Also, identify your audience early-on.
 Employees?
 Customers?
 Family members?
 Others?
 Defining your audience will not only help shape the contents of the book but will also help determine the print run, which will in turn affect costs.